 Past seasons have included performances of Olympia in Offenbach’s Les Contes d’Hoffmann and covers of Konstanze and Blonde in Mozart’s Die Entführung aus dem Serail with Los Angeles Opera; Echo in Strauss’s Ariadne auf Naxos with Opera Theatre of Saint Louis; Héro in Berlioz’s Béatrice et Bénédict at the Aspen Music Festival; Thérèse in Poulenc’s Les mamelles de Tirésias, Angelo in Handel’s La resurrezione, Königin der Nacht in Mozart’s Die Zauberflöte, Barbarina in Mozart’s Le nozze di Figaro, and Diane in Gluck’s Iphigénie en Aulide with The Juilliard School; as well as covering the Queen of Shemakha in Rimsky-Korsakov’s The Golden Cockerel and scene work as Sophie in Strauss’s Der Rosenkavalier with The Santa Fe Opera.
 Ms. Redpath has also performed Tytania in Britten’s A Midsummer Night’s Dream, Adele in Johann Strauss’s Die Fledermaus, La Fée in Massenet’s Cendrillon, Belinda in Purcell’s Dido and Aeneas, and the title role in Lakmé of Delibes.
 She has also covered Fiorilla in Rossini’s Il turco in Italia, Lisette in Puccini’s La rondine, Cleopatra in Handel’s Giulio Cesare, India in Perla’s Shalimar the Clown, and the title roles in Gluck’s Iphigénie en Aulide and Rimsky-Korsakov’s The Snow Maiden.
 Ms. Redpath worked with Barbara Hannigan on Schoenberg’s String Quartet No. 2 for The Juilliard School’s ChamberFest; performed Babbitt’s Philomel from memory for the Focus!
 Festival; and was featured in New York Festival of Song’s At Home concert after a week of residency at the Caramoor Center for the Arts.
 She debuted at Carnegie Hall in Poulenc’s Gloria and Vaughan-Williams’ Hodie, and subsequently returned to sing Handel’s Messiah.

-Ms. Redpath has worked with such prestigious conductors as James Conlon, Plácido Domingo, Gustavo Dudamel, William Christie, James Levine, Emmanuel Villaume, James Gaffigan, Stephen Lord, and Bramwell Tovey, as well as stage directors Francesca Zambello, Paul Curran, Ed Berkeley, James Robinson, Tim Albery, and Mark Lamos, among others.
+In addition to conductors previously mentioned, Ms. Redpath has also worked with James Levine, William Christie, Emmanuel Villaume, James Gaffigan, Stephen Lord, and Bramwell Tovey, as well as stage directors Francesca Zambello, Paul Curran, Ed Berkeley, James Robinson, Tim Albery, and Mark Lamos, among others.

-This year Ms. Redpath received second prize, the special French opera prize, and audience favorite at the 56th Tenor Viñas International Contest at the Gran Teatre del Liceu in Barcelona and subsequently sang the winners concert held at Teatro Real in Madrid.
+This year, Ms. Redpath was one of twelve finalists worldwide at the Operalia competition and sang under the baton of Plácido Domingo in Prague for the final round concert.
+She also received second prize, as well as the special French opera prize and audience favorite, at the 56th Tenor Viñas International Contest at the Gran Teatre del Liceu in Barcelona and subsequently sang the winners concert held at Teatro Real in Madrid.
 She has also been awarded prizes by Metropolitan Opera National Council Auditions, Palm Springs Opera Guild, Houston Grand Opera’s Eleanor McCollum Competition, The Opera Index Competition, The Loren L. Zachary Society, and the Licia Albanese Puccini Foundation.
 Additionally, Ms. Redpath had the honor of performing for the First Lady of China, Mme.
 Peng Liyuan.

-A graduate of Harvard University and The Juilliard School, Ms. Redpath attended the Houston Grand Opera’s Young Artists’ Vocal Academy, was an Apprentice Artist with The Santa Fe Opera, a Gerdine Young Artist at Opera Theatre of Saint Louis, a Studio Artist for Wolf Trap Opera, and is a former Domingo-Colburn-Stein Young Artist with the Los Angeles Opera.
+A graduate of Harvard University and The Juilliard School, Ms. Redpath received further training in various programs at the Houston Grand Opera, Santa Fe Opera, Opera Theatre of Saint Louis, and Wolf Trap Opera.
+Ms. Redpath is a former Domingo-Colburn-Stein Young Artist with the Los Angeles Opera.

 “…the most brilliant being the high-wire act of soprano Liv Redpath as Zerbinetta, in her famous coloratura showstopper….Redpath sparkled whenever she was onstage, whether singing a poignant duet with the Composer, or attempting to console the abandoned Ariadne in the Opera.
 It was a feat of virtuosity — she warbled trills, roulades and stunning high notes with finesse while sitting, lying and standing in very high heels on a grand piano.”Janelle Gelfand